mirzafahad/embedded_c_style_guide/style_guide.md

 - If it is a debug code use `#ifdef DEBUG ... #endif`
 - All assumptions should be spelled out in comments.
 - Use these markers to highlight issues and make searchable:
-    - “WARNING:” alerts a maintainer there is risk in changing this code.
-For example, that a delay loop counter’s terminal value was determined empirically and may need to change when the code is ported or the optimization level tweaked.
+    - “WARNING:” alerts a maintainer there is a risk in changing this code.
+For example, a delay loop counter’s terminal value was determined empirically and may need to change when the code is ported or the optimization level tweaked.
     - “NOTE:” provides descriptive comments about the “why” of a chunk of code—as distinguished from the “how” usually placed in comments.
-For example, that a chunk of driver code deviates from the datasheet because there was an errata in the chip.
+For example, a chunk of driver code deviates from the datasheet because there was an errata in the chip.
 Or that an assumption is being made by the original programmer.
     - “TODO:” indicates an area of the code is still under construction and explains what remains to be done.
 When appropriate, an all-caps programmer name or set of initials may be included before the word TODO (e.g., “MJB TODO:”).
 - Keep the documentation as close to the code as possible.
 Instead of at beginning of a section/function.

 # Functions

 #### Naming
-When it comes to name a function:
+When it comes to naming a function:
-- use underscore to separate words and use lowercase letters.
+- use underscores to separate words and use lowercase letters.
-- if it is a public function prefix with module name.
+- if it is a public function prefix with the module name.

 Let's say you are writing an LCD driver - `lcd.h`, `lcd.c`.